In a March 26 post on its Facebook page, Homeland announced that it will close four stores in Oklahoma and consolidate six others into three.

 Homeland said in the post that it had informed employees of the changes the previous day, explaining the moves as “important steps to strengthen our company and better serve our communities.”

-As part of the consolidations, the company’s United Supermarket banner store in Clinton will close, leaving the Homeland store in Clinton; the United Supermarket in Elk City will close, with the Homeland there remaining open; and the United Supermarket on Oklahoma Avenue in Woodward will close, while the United Supermarket on 8th Street in Woodward will continue to operate.
-Grand reopenings for the rebannered stores is set for July 1.
+As part of the consolidations, the company’s United Supermarket banner store in Clinton will close, leaving the city’s Homeland store; the United Supermarket in Elk City will be shuttered, with the Homeland there remaining open; and the United Supermarket on Oklahoma Avenue in Woodward will close, while the United Supermarket on 8th Street remains in business.

 “These are not easy decisions,” Homeland added.
 “Some of these locations have been part of their communities for years, and we’ve worked hard to keep them open as long as possible.”

-Homeland said it will work diligently to place impacted employees into open positions across the company.
 On its website, Homeland describes itself as “Oklahoma’s largest locally owned grocery chain” with 35 locations statewide.
 It has been employee owned since 2012.

 Oklahoma City store up for sale